List of smoking bans: Canada

+Chad

+In Chad the front and back of packs of cigarettes and tobacco products must include graphic health warning, covering at least 70% of the packaging.
+In addition, the consumption of tobacco is prohibited in all public places, indoor workplaces and public transport.
+Smoking is also forbidden in private vehicles with a pregnant woman or a minor inside it; in out-buildings, courtyards, terraces and other contiguous places, where the smoke can reach the indoor areas for the nature of the building; in tents, hangars, marquees and other similar structures, that are open to the public.
+The sale or distribution of cigarettes and tobacco products to minors is also forbidden, as well as all types of promotion and advertising, in any form.

 Chile

 Chile prohibits smoking in schools, hospitals, government offices, shopping centres, supermarkets, pharmacies, airports, buses, subway networks and other indoor public places.
 Smoking indoors in universities is restricted, although it is allowed outdoors.
 In 2013 Chile's legislative body approved a ban on all smoking in public enclosed spaces nationwide, including restaurants, pubs and clubs.